vaibhavkapase1302/AWS-Services/EC2 Section/readme.md

 - .pem [ For use with OpenSSH ]
 - .ppk [ For use with PuTTY ]

+### Security Groups
+Security groups act as a firewall for associated instances, controlling both inbound and outbound traffic at the instance level.
+- Inbound rules [ Incomming Traffic ]
+- Outbound rules [ Outgoing Traffic ]

 ### EC2 Instance Connect:
 * By using SSH: